-On September 29, 2005, the Authority issued \$8,345,000 of Sports & Exhibition Authority of Pittsburgh and Allegheny County Auditorium Bonds, Refunding Series A of 2005 (Auditorium Refunding Bonds) with an average interest rate of 3.82% to refund a portion of each maturity of the 1999 Series Auditorium Bonds with an average interest rate of 5.20%.
+On September 29, 2005, the Authority issued \$8,345,000 of Sports & Exhibition Authority of Pittsburgh and Allegheny County Auditorium Bonds, Refunding Series A of 2005 with an average interest rate of 3.82% to refund a portion of each maturity of the 1999 Series Auditorium Bonds with an average interest rate of 5.20%.

-Pursuant to a Supporting Agreement among the Authority, the City and the County dated September 15, 2005, the City and the County each have unconditionally agreed to pay to the Authority, on a pro-rata basis, one half of the principal and interest on these Refunding Series A Auditorium Bonds as it becomes due and payable.
-The Authority received \$126,983 and \$268,983 from both the City and the County in 2017 and 2016, respectively.
+Pursuant to a Supporting Agreement among the Authority, the City and the County dated September 15, 2005, the City and the County each have unconditionally agreed to pay to the Authority one half of the principal and interest on these Auditorium Bonds as it becomes due and payable.
+The Authority received \$127,400 and \$126,983 from both the City and the County in 2018 and 2017, respectively.

-The final principal payment is due on the Auditorium Bonds, Refunding Series of 2005 on December 15, 2018.
+The final principal payment was due and paid on the Auditorium Bonds, on December 15, 2018.

-Commonwealth Lease Revenue Bonds, Series A and Taxable Series B
+Commonwealth Lease Revenue Bonds, Series A and Taxable Series B of 2007

-On October 4, 2007, the Authority issued \$252,000,000 of variable interest rate Sports & Exhibition Authority of Pittsburgh and Allegheny County Commonwealth Lease Revenue Bonds, Series A of 2007 (Series A Bonds) and \$61,265,000 of variable interest rate Sports & Exhibition Authority of Pittsburgh and Allegheny County Commonwealth Lease Revenue Bonds, Taxable Series B of 2007 (Taxable Series B Bonds) (collectively the New Arena Bonds) to acquire, construct, and equip a multi-purpose public auditorium and related facilities (New Arena Project).
-In conjunction with this transaction, the Authority has entered into a

-Standby Bond Purchase Agreement which has been extended through May 1, 2020.
-The New Arena Bonds are to be repaid from (1) rent payments due from the sublease of the new arena to the Pittsburgh Penguins, (2) annual grants from the Pennsylvania Economic Development & Tourism Fund (EDTF) created pursuant to Act 71 of 2004, and (3) annual payments from the holder of the gaming license for the facility located in the City.
+On October 4, 2007, the Authority issued \$252,000,000 of variable interest rate Sports & Exhibition Authority of Pittsburgh and Allegheny County Commonwealth Lease Revenue Bonds, Series A of 2007 and \$61,265,000 of variable interest rate Sports & Exhibition Authority of Pittsburgh and Allegheny County Commonwealth Lease Revenue Bonds, Taxable Series B of 2007 to acquire, construct, and equip a multi-purpose public auditorium and related facilities (New Arena Project).
+In conjunction with this transaction, the Authority has entered into a Standby Bond Purchase Agreement which has been extended through May 1, 2020.
+The 2007 bonds are to be repaid from (1) rent payments due from the sublease of the new arena to the Pittsburgh Penguins, (2) annual payments from the Commonwealth and (3) annual payments from the holder of the gaming license for the facility located in the City.

-The Authority subleased the New Arena Project to the Pittsburgh Penguins (the New Arena Lease) obligating the Pittsburgh Penguins to pay the Authority 30 annual lease payments of \$4.1 million initially, increasing to \$4.3 million in 2012, with final payment on September 25, 2039, pledged to support the New Arena Bonds. \$4.3 million was received in both 2017 and 2016.
+The Authority subleased the new arena to the Pittsburgh Penguins and, pursuant thereto, the Pittsburgh Penguins are obligated to pay the Authority annual lease payments of \$4.3 million (with final payment on September 25, 2039).
+The lease payments are pledged to support the 2007 bonds. \$4.3 million was received in both 2018 and 2017.

-The Commonwealth has appropriated \$7.5 million per year for 30 years (ending September 2036) from EDTF to support the debt service on the New Arena Bonds (Note 2). \$7.5 million was received in both 2017 and 2016.
+The Commonwealth has appropriated \$7.5 million per year for 30 years (ending September 2036) from the EDTF to support the debt service on the 2007 bonds (Note 2). \$7.5 million was received in both 2018 and 2017.

-A Payment Agreement between the Authority and Holdings Acquisition Co, LLC, (d/b/a Rivers Casino), the holder of the gaming license for the facility located in the City of Pittsburgh, was executed November 10, 2009, requiring semi-annual payments to begin October 2009 and ending October 2038 with such payment pledged to secure the New Arena Bonds.
-Payments in the amount of \$7.632 million and \$7.627 million were received in 2017 and 2016, respectively.
+A Payment Agreement between the Authority and Holdings Acquisition Co, LLC, (d/b/a Rivers Casino), the holder of the gaming license for the facility located in the City of Pittsburgh, was executed November 10, 2009, requiring semi-annual payments to begin October 2009 and ending October 2038, with such payment pledged to secure the 2007 bonds.
+Payments in the amount of \$7.638 million and \$7.632 million were received in 2018 and 2017, respectively.

-The Authority entered into interest rate swap agreements with PNC Bank, National Association (Counterparty) in connection with the New Arena Bonds.
-Pursuant to the swap agreements, the Authority pays a fixed rate of interest to the Counterparty and the Counterparty then pays a variable rate of interest to the bond trustee to pay debt service on the New Arena Bonds (Note 9).
-At December 31, 2017, the variable rate on the Series A and B bonds approximated 1.30% and 1.50%, respectively.
-The 2016 variable rate on the Series A and B bonds approximated .47% and .32%, respectively.
+The Authority entered into interest rate swap agreements with PNC Bank, National Association (Counterparty) in connection with the 2007 bonds.
+Pursuant to the swap agreements, the Authority pays a fixed rate of interest to the Counterparty and the Counterparty then pays a variable rate of interest to the bond trustee to pay debt service on the 2007 bonds (Note 9).
+At December 31, 2018, the variable rate on the Series A and B bonds approximated 1.688% and 2.485%, respectively.
+The 2017 variable rate on the Series A and B bonds approximated 1.30% and 1.50%, respectively.